cscart/docs/en/user_guide/users/vendors/vendor_group.rst

 Step 0.
 Make Sure That Vendor Privileges Are Active
 ===================================================

 By default, Multi-Vendor doesn't have user groups for vendors' administrators.
-That functionality is available only in Multi-Vendor Plus, and only if the **Vendor Privileges** add-on is active. :doc:`The article aboug the add-on </user_guide/addons/vendor_privileges/index>` explains what the add-on does and how to set it up.
+That functionality is available only in Multi-Vendor Plus, and only if the **Vendor Privileges** add-on is active. :doc:`The article about the add-on </user_guide/addons/vendor_privileges/index>` explains what the add-on does and how to set it up.

 ===========================
 Step 1.
 Create a User Group